Pilgrim Book Reviews

 Alas, it turns out that these questions require loads of research and reading to answer, if they’re answerable at all.
 So, then: What are the rules of pilgrimage?
 And who made the rules?
 If someone says, “I’m on a pilgrimage,” does that make it so?

 I have read an enormous amount about historical pilgrimage and what the thinking was behind them, but I haven’t read any of these contemporary stories, ones that you’d find in “Travel” at your local bookstore.
-But would they be allowed to be on the shelf under “Pilgrimage”?
+But would they be allowed to be on the shelf under “Pilgrimage” at the shop nearby a shrine?
 That’s the question that I’ll explore with each “pilgrim book” I was given or recommended.